rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 ### QA

 The QA (Question and Answer) functionality allows users to ask natural language questions about the legal document they are working on.
-The AI comprehensively analyzes the text and returns answers together with cited sources.
+The AI analyzes the text and returns answers together with cited sources.

 ### Playbook